Resistance Training Terminology

 We can’t train at 100% intensity, 100% of the time or we burn out quickly.
 People get injured or they develop over-training.
 We need rest and recovery between extreme periods of stress.

-If volume and intensity are too high at the same time for too long, we can over-reach or over-train.
+If volume and intensity are too high at the same time it can impede recovery.
+Do this for too long and we can over-reach or over-train.
 If volume is low and intensity is high, we can manage for longer.
 If volume is high but intensity is low, we can also manage for longer.

 Volume isn’t always written out in a congruent fashion in the fitness world.

-Which may explain why light loads and high loads can show similar amounts of hypertrophy.
-It’s because if you’re doing the same number of sets to failure, then you should theoretically end up doing the same number of effective reps (mentioned below).
+Volume, defined this way, explains why light loads and high loads can show similar amounts of hypertrophy.
+If you’re doing the same number of sets to or near failure, then you should theoretically end up doing the same number of effective reps (mentioned further down).
+Thus the effect on muscle growth (AKA Hypertrophy) will be similar.

-However I was taught in school that volume = sets x reps x load lifted
+I was taught in school that volume = sets x reps x load lifted.

+If I have Person A do 5×5 with 200 lbs, and Person B do 3 sets of 20 with 100 lbs.
+One yields 5000 lbs, the other 6000 lbs.
 You’d think that 3 sets of 20 is actually harder based on those numbers, but the stress on your body is likely less.
-Despite doing 35 more reps.

-In any case, if you see someone mention the word ‘volume,’ you never really know what you’re going to get as the comparison.
+In any case, if you see someone mention the word ‘volume,’ you never really know what you’re going to get as the comparison, so you might have to ask probing questions.

-A more accurate description of volume is likely the accumulated number of effective repetitions (described below).
+In the future, I suspect a more accurate description of volume will be the accumulated number of effective repetitions (described below).
 The problem is, we don’t exactly know how to quantify effective reps as of yet.

 It’s likely the last 3-7 reps that are done in any given set, relative to their proximity to failure.